Physician Compensation Agreements in Houston

-Health Care and Medical Law Attorneys Serving Texas
+Health & Medical Law Attorneys Reviewing Compensation Agreements for Texas Physicians

-Properly drafting, negotiating, and assessing a medical contract is important for both physicians and employers.
-Though employment agreements may vary – from establishing duties, outlining options for dispute resolution, and creating clear restrictive covenants such as a non-compete or non-solicitation agreement – compensation is often a top priority.
+Though physician employment agreements cover many aspects of a physician’s employment– from establishing duties, outlining options for dispute resolution, and creating clear restrictive covenants such as a non-compete or non-solicitation agreement – compensation is often a top priority.

-- Benefits – Fringe benefits are a significant part of total compensation.
-Common benefits in medical employment contracts may include health insurance, retirement plans, disability, allowances or reimbursement for travel or continuing medical education, paid time off and vacation / sick pay, and professional dues.
+- Benefits – Benefits are a significant part of total compensation.
+Common benefits in medical employment contracts may include health insurance, retirement plans, disability, allowances or reimbursement for travel, or continuing medical education (CME), paid time off and vacation / sick pay, and professional dues or licensing fees.
 Our firm can assist with drafting and negotiating appropriate benefits based on clients’ individual goals.

 - Other bonuses – In some cases, there may be other bonuses, enticements, or forms of compensation in a medical contract.
-This may include signing and retention bonuses, moving and relocation expenses, student loan repayment, severances (including buyout formulas), and recruitment bonuses.
+This may include signing and retention bonuses, moving and relocation expenses, student loan repayment, severances (including buyout formulas), additional compensation for supervision of others, and recruitment bonuses.
 Any medical contract that provides compensation through bonuses must comply with relevant laws and establish clear benchmarks for when they should be paid.
 Creativity and flexibility regarding such bonuses and how they’re negotiated is also something both practitioners and employers can benefit from.

 - Buy-in clause – Some medical groups may choose to offer physicians the opportunity to buy into the group, or become a partner, after a period of time or certain benchmarks have been met.
 These types of agreements can be drafted separately from initial employment agreements.
 Our attorneys have extensive experience in negotiating and creating buy-in arrangements for health care clients.